prachigupta234/DIY-NodeMCU/diy.md

 # NodeMCU
-For introduction to NodeMCU and setting it up,[visit here](https://github.com/prachigupta234/NodeMCU/blob/master/NodeMCU.md)
+For introduction to NodeMCU and setting it up, [visit here](https://github.com/prachigupta234/NodeMCU/blob/master/NodeMCU.md).
 ## Project-GEOLOCATION
 ### Index
 ### Introduction of project